sunhome243/sunhome243.github.io/_posts/2024-06-30-About-This-Project.md

 ## 📖 Brief Project Description

-Welcome to my first major project

- our second project—a fully functional web application for the timeless game of Tic-Tac-Toe.
-This interactive platform brings the classic board game to life with a user-friendly interface and robust functionality.
+Welcome to my first major project - a fitness app that aims to maintain personalized training consistency across different gyms and during solo workouts.
+It features AI-powered recommendations, digital record-keeping, and tools for trainers to enhance the personal training experience.

 ## 📋 Table of Contents